Envisager Studio

 • Moderating blog comments

-Just because virtual assistants can do all this stuff doesn’t mean they can all do it equally well.
-Look for someone who has experience in what you need.
-A lot of VAs can type, for example, but often you’re better off hiring a person who is also skilled at proofreading and editing, because oftentimes the content they receive to type has grammatical errors and/or fragmented sentences, etc. And a VA who’s great at typing can’t necessarily handle an extra-busy schedule.
+So, look for someone who has experience in what you need.
+A lot of VAs can type, for example, but often you’re better off hiring a person who is also skilled at proofreading and editing.
+This is because oftentimes the content they receive to type has grammatical errors and/or fragmented sentences, etc. And a VA who’s great at typing can’t necessarily handle an extra-busy schedule.
 The key is to write down a list of which skills you need, and find someone who can do them all!